-The main unnamed tributary that receives the discharge from the landfill tributary generally displays slight elevations in conductivity, pH, alkalinity and ammoniacal nitrogen and nitrite/nitrate nitrogen at AWY000115 when compared to the upstream site (AWY000100).
+The main unnamed tributary that receives the discharge from the landfill tributary generally displays slight elevations in conductivity, pH, alkalinity, ammoniacal nitrogen and nitrite/nitrate nitrogen at AWY000115 when compared to the upstream site (AWY000100).
 These minor increases have been noted in previous monitoring years and have been considered most likely a result of the presence of the landfill and from inputs from stock grazing in the area immediately downstream of the landfill site.

-A review of the historical data also shows that the difference in the nitrate/nitrite nitrogen concentrations between sites AWY000100 and AWY000115 appears to be increasing.
-However, in the three most recent water quality surveys the difference between the upstream and downstream sites has been minimal (Figure 7).
+A review of the historical data also shows that the difference in the nitrate/nitrite nitrogen concentrations between sites AWY000100 and AWY000115 appears to be increasing (Figure 7), although the level detected in the March 2020 sample was lower downstream.